 Major credit cards are accepted at the ticket offices for the Vatican Museum.
 Cafes and shops within the museum will also accept credit cards.
 Small souvenir shops within St Peter’s Basilica or in the square will only accept cash.

-There are only a few ATMs in Vatican City, so it’s easier to withdraw cash in the neighbouring city of Rome before you enter.
+There are only a few ATMs in Vatican City, so it’s easier to withdraw cash in the neighboring city of Rome before you enter.

 For more information on insurance, please go to: Travel Insurance